 2. 1.
 2. 1.
 13. 2.
-Nonspecific indefinite pronouns from the personal system turn -Aor. -2.pl.
-"In order to go to the American Consulate, you turn (i.e. one turns) left"
+Nonspecific indefinite pronouns from the personal system

 In a certain abstract sense, the second person pronouns (both singular and plural) and the third person plural pronoun can be used in the function of nonspecific indefinite pronouns: the pronouns themselves do not surface, but they do trigger the appropriate agreement markers on the predicate: